Quick answer

 Are Premium Bonds Really Risk-Free?

 One of the most significant misconceptions about Premium Bonds is that they are entirely risk-free.
 While it’s true that Premium Bonds are backed by the UK Government, making them very low-risk, they are not entirely without risk.
-The primary risk associated with Premium Bonds is that the capital is not guaranteed to grow; there’s a chance you might not win any prizes.
+The primary risk associated with Premium Bonds is that the capital is not expected to grow; there’s a chance you might not win any prizes.

 However, the NS&I (National Savings and Investments) ensures that your initial investment is secure, making it an attractive option for risk-averse investors.
 To put this into perspective, consider the following comparison:

-Investment Type | Capital Security | Potential Returns |
+| Investment Type | Capital Security | Potential Returns |

-Premium Bonds | High | Variable (prize draws) |
+| Premium Bonds | High | Variable (prize draws) |

-Cash Savings Accounts | High | Fixed (interest rate) |
+| Cash Savings Accounts | High | Fixed (interest rate) |

-Stocks and Shares | Variable | Variable (market performance) |
+| Stocks and Shares | Variable | Variable (market performance) |

-Can Premium Bonds Guarantee Returns?
+Can Premium Bonds expected Returns?

 Case Studies: Successful Use of Premium Bonds